sophiacho1/starter-hugo-academic/content/authors/admin/_index.md

 This coming fall, I'll be a Head Teaching Fellow for CS 50, Harvard's introductory computer science course.

-In my free time, I enjoy playing the cello, listening to K-pop.
+In my free time, I enjoy playing the cello, listening to K-pop, and swimming.